shyam057cs/Projects/README.md

 **Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
 Especially if the image is large.
 Create an image program which can take hundreds of images and converts them to a specified size in the background thread while you do other things.
 For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc.

 Web
 ---------

-[**Page Scraper**](https://github.com/thekarangoel/Projects/blob/master/Web/page_scraper.py) - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
+**Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
 Have it put the results into an easily searchable index file.*

-**Web Browser with Tabs** - Create a small web browser that allows you to navigate the web and contains tabs which can be used to navigate to multiple web pages at once.
-For simplicity don’t worry about executing Javascript or other client side code.

 **Online White Board** - Create an application which allows you to draw pictures, write notes and use various colors to flesh out ideas for projects. *Optional: Add feature to invite friends to collaborate on a white board online.*

-[**Get Atomic Time from Internet Clock**](https://github.com/thekarangoel/Projects/blob/master/Web/time.py) - This program will get the true atomic time from an atomic time clock on the Internet.
+**Get Atomic Time from Internet Clock** - This program will get the true atomic time from an atomic time clock on the Internet.
 Use any one of the atomic clocks returned by a simple Google search.

-[**Fetch Current Weather**](https://github.com/thekarangoel/GAE-weather) - Get the current weather for a given zip/postal code. *Optional: Try locating the user automatically.*
+**Fetch Current Weather** - Get the current weather for a given zip/postal code. *Optional: Try locating the user automatically.*

 **Scheduled Auto Login and Action** - Make an application which logs into a given site on a schedule and invokes a certain action and then logs out.
 This can be useful for checking web mail, posting regular content, or getting info for other applications and saving it to your computer.